keivanipchihagh/machinelearning-roadmap/README.md

   - [Manage sensitive data with Docker secrets](https://docs.docker.com/engine/swarm/secrets/)

 **Checkpoint #7**: Dockerize your Reddit scraper bot and deploy it on Heroku (run it locally first, remember baby steps!).

+_Final Note: Getting comfortable with Docker can take some time and practice.
+However, Docker is the gateway to MLOps which plays an important role in deploying Machine-Learning models!_